viion/XIVPads-LodestoneAPI/README.md

 **Thanks:**
 - @stygiansabyss for patch 2.1 free company icon fix

+**License**
+- MIT License : Copyright (c) 2014 Josh Freeman
+- You may: use, redistribute, modify, share, collaborate, change spaces to tabs, so long as the comment license stays intack at the top.
+IF YOU MAKE MODIFICATIONS please add your contribution details (name/git handle) in the heading comment, example: http://phpjs.org/functions/number_format/

 Getting Started
 --------
 The API is heavily object-oriented.
 It will parse the Lodestone for information and attach this to a